LanChuHoang/homelab-setup/wireguard_update_ip/README.md

    ```

 2. (Optional) Change `NOTIFY=0` to `NOTIFY=1` in the script to enable notifications.
-   _NOTE_: This only works on WSL2 and requires the package `BurntToast` to be installed on the Window 11 host.
+   _Note_: This only works on WSL2 and requires the package `BurntToast` to be installed on the Window 11 host.
 To install the package, run the following command in PowerShell:

    - Open PowerShell as an administrator and run the following command: